Cor anglais

-The cor anglais (/ˌkɔːr ˈɒŋɡleɪ/, /- ɑːŋˈɡleɪ/ or original [kɔʁ ɑ̃ɡlɛ]; plural: cors anglais), or English horn in North America, is a double-reed woodwind instrument in the oboe family.
+The cor anglais (/ˌkɔːr ˈɒŋɡleɪ/, /- ɑːŋˈɡleɪ/ or original [kɔʁ ɑ̃ɡlɛ]; plural: cors anglais), or English horn (mainly North America), is a double-reed woodwind instrument in the oboe family.
 It is approximately one and a half times the length of an oboe, making it essentially an alto oboe in F.

 The cor anglais is a transposing instrument pitched in F, a perfect fifth lower than the oboe (a C instrument).
 This means that music for the cor anglais is written a perfect fifth higher than the instrument sounds.
 The fingering and playing technique used for the cor anglais are essentially the same as those of the oboe, and oboists typically double on the cor anglais when required.
-The cor anglais normally lacks the lowest B♭ key found on most oboes, and so its sounding range stretches from E3 (written B♮) below middle C to C6 two octaves above middle C.
+The cor anglais normally lacks the lowest B♭ key found on most oboes, and so its sounding range stretches from E3 (written B♮) below middle C to C6 two octaves above middle C. Some versions being made today have a Low B♭ key to extend the range down one more note to sounding E♭3.

 Description and timbre

 The pear-shaped bell (called Liebesfuß) of the cor anglais gives it a more covered timbre than the oboe, closer in tonal quality to the oboe d'amore.
 Whereas the oboe is the soprano instrument of the oboe family, the cor anglais is generally regarded as the alto member of the family, and the oboe d'amore—pitched between the two in the key of A—as the mezzo-soprano member.
 The cor anglais is perceived to have a more mellow and plaintive tone than the oboe.
 The difference in sound results primarily from a wider reed and a conical bore that expands over a greater distance than the oboe's; although darker in tone and lower in pitch than the oboe, its sound is distinct from (though naturally blends with) the sound of the bassoon family.
-Its appearance differs from the oboe in that the instrument is notably longer, the reed is attached to a slightly bent metal tube called the bocal, or crook, and the bell has a bulbous shape ("Liebesfuß").
+Its appearance differs from the oboe in that the instrument is notably longer, the reed is attached to a slightly curved metal tube called the bocal, or crook, and the bell has a bulbous shape ("Liebesfuß").

-The cor anglais is usually notated in the treble clef, a perfect fifth higher than sounding pitch, and several other options were employed.
+The cor anglais is usually notated in the treble clef, a perfect fifth higher than sounding pitch.
 Alto clef written at sounding pitch is occasionally used, even by as late a composer as Sergei Prokofiev.
 In late-18th- and early-19th-century Italy, where the instrument was often played by bassoonists instead of oboists, it was notated in the bass clef an octave below sounding pitch (as found in Rossini's Overture to William Tell).
 French operatic composers up to Fromental Halévy notated the instrument at sounding pitch in the mezzo-soprano clef, which enabled the player to read the part as if it were in the treble clef.